chnm/networking-pepys/DECISIONS.md

    Yard after ten at night; network4 reads it the same way.
-January's data uses `royal_exchange` for its Exchange references, so this may want revisiting there too -- and it bears on open question 3, the `city_of_london` node whose name still reads "Referencing the Royal Exchange?".
+January's data uses `royal_exchange` for its Exchange references, so this may want revisiting there too -- and it bears on open question 3, the `city_of_london` node whose name still reads "Referencing the Royal Exchange?". new_exchange is correct for February, references to the exchange should be flagged for human check based on a manual read of the diary.
 7. **Inferred a place that is not named.** On 4 February, "we met with an acquaintance of his in the walks, and went and drank" became `alehouse_unknown_4` near Gray's Inn, to keep the walk continuous.
 Accept